 Grey’s government was soon defeated and in October 1879 John Hall formed a new government.
 Back in cabinet, Whitaker introduced a simplified version of Stout’s 1878 bill, granting the vote to all adult European males after 12 months’ residence in New Zealand and six months in an electorate.
 The freeholders’ qualification and plural voting, which Hall defended as ‘a moderate recognition of the rights of property’, would be retained, with the threshold reduced from £50 to £25.1 The bill was passed in December 1879.

 The impact was immediate.
 In 1879 there were 82,271 registered voters, about 71% of the adult male Pākehā population.
 When the next election was held in 1881, there were 120,972 registered voters, 91% of adult Pākehā men.
 The character of Parliament also began to change.
 Since the 1850s most politicians had come from the wealthy colonial elite, but in the 1880s and 1890s more ‘working men’ were elected.

 Another key reform followed in 1889, when plural voting by freeholders was abolished, establishing the principle of ‘one man, one vote’.
 In 1893 New Zealand would achieve worldwide fame by embracing a far more radical political principle: ‘one person, one vote’.

 On 19 September 1893, when the governor, Lord Glasgow, signed a new Electoral Act into law, New Zealand became the first self-governing country in the world to grant the right to vote to all adult women.
-At the time this was a truly radical change: many other democracies did not allow women to vote till decades later.
+At the time this was a truly radical change: many other democracies did not allow women to vote until decades later.

 In the late 19th century a broad movement for women’s political rights, including voting rights, developed in Britain and its colonies, the United States and northern Europe.
 Its earliest successes would come in colonial and frontier societies like Australasia and the American Midwest.